Pulsed Optical Injection Steering in Multistable Semiconductor Laser Arrays under Correlated Noise: Introduction

 \section{Introduction}

 Optically coupled semiconductor laser arrays allow for increased optical power and provide control over the resulting beam properties~\cite{serkland_two-element_1999,lehman_two-dimensional_2007,xun_nineteen-element_2019,dave_static_2019}.
 However, due to the finite round-trip propagation time associated with optical coupling, these systems exhibit delayed dynamics that result in multistability and destabilization of synchronized states~\cite{mulet_modeling_2002,erzgraber_compound_2006,yanchuk_dynamics_2006,clerkin_multistabilities_2014,prasad_complicated_2003}.
 Without input into the system, depending on the parameters and the initialization, the system will either reach a stable equilibrium, approach a periodic orbit or the dynamics could be more complicated such as chaotic.
 Control of VCSEL arrays has been studied in the literature through injection locking, current-tuned supermode selection, and coherent beam control~\cite{mercier_injection-locking_1996,fishman_injection-locking_1999,lucke_autostable_2000,hergenhan_fast_2000,lehman_two-dimensional_2007,thompson_mode_2019,jahan_supermode_2022,dave_static_2019}, but the use of transient optical injection to prepare selected stable branches in multistable delay-coupled arrays remains much less explored.
 One of the main advantages of transient optical injection is that it does not rely on a constant forcing of the system to retain its state.
 Prior work has established pulse-driven switching and optical memory in single bistable semiconductor lasers and VCSELs~\cite{mori_low-switching-energy_2006,brandonisio_bistability_2012}, as well as injection-induced locking and multistable synchronized states in small coupled laser arrays~\cite{mercier_injection-locking_1996,erzgraber_locking_2009,yanchuk_dynamics_2006,clerkin_multistabilities_2014}.
 This work extends these directions by showing that transient optical injection can be used as a state-preparation mechanism for small VCSEL arrays with optical feedback, starting from free-running lasers and steering the system toward desired stable synchronized equilibrium branches.
 After the injection pulse is removed, the array remains on the selected branch through its own autonomous delayed dynamics.
-Furthermore, the robustness of such an approach has yet to be studied with the effect of correlated noise due to photon carrier interactions and whether an array of multiple lasers can be steered to equilibrium Compound Laser Modes (CLMs).
+Furthermore, the robustness of such an approach has yet to be studied with the effect of correlated noise due to photon carrier interactions and whether an array of multiple lasers can be steered to equilibrium compound laser modes (CLMs).
 In this paper, we study the properties of pulsed injection steering in VCSEL arrays of two and three lasers to show the robustness of this approach.
 The paper is organized as follows.
-We start by showing the model and parameters used in this work along with details on the inegration scheme and initialization in Sec.~\ref{sec:theory}.
-We then present results testing the injection pulse shape parameters, robustness to errors in the injection frequency and dependence on injection phase, and we test the noise robustness along with experimental considerations in Sec.~\ref{sec:results}.
-Code availability and concluding remarks are provided in Sections~\ref{sec:code} and \ref{sec:conclusion}.
+We start by showing the model and parameters used in this work along with details on the initialization in Sec.~\ref{sec:theory}.
+Then, in Sec.~\ref{sec:results}, we present results examining the injection pulse shape parameters, robustness to injection-frequency errors, sensitivity to the injection phase, and performance in the presence of noise, followed by a discussion of experimental considerations.
+Concluding remarks are provided in Section~\ref{sec:conclusion}.